-- a.
-The elephant king wanted to live near the lake. - b.
-Under the floors of the palace lived thousands of mice. - c.
-These elephants will surely kill us all. - d.
-Let us help the elephants to escape.
+- a. to live near the lake

+- b. lived thousands of mice

+- c. kill us all

+- d. the elephants to escape

 2. Use the underlined words in sentences of your own.

 Again, pupils will write their own sentences.
 Discuss the expressions first.